omines/akismet/README.md

 ```
 For the parameters and response formats of the activity call refer to [the Akismet documentation](https://akismet.com/key-sites-activity/).

-## To Do

-This library is currently internally being tested for production use, changes may be necessary, hence the library is
-currently in major version 0.
-It is to be considered stable and safe though, and we will stabilize the major version
-once we believe the library API to be sufficiently stable.

 ## Contributing

 Contributions are **welcome** and will be credited.